astralojia/Free4GameDevsX2Scaler/README.md

 game happened to sell partially due to it having upscaled graphics by these algorithms.

-So this is a new scaling algorithm that's licensed with the Creative Commons CC0 1.0 Universal license, the freest license available in 2020.
+So this is a new scaling algorithm that's licensed with the Creative Commons CC0 1.0 Universal license, the freest license available in 2020, and does not use a shred of code or thought from previous scalers.

-You can truly use this any way you want, improve it and tweak it the way you want it to be, and not fear legal consequences.
+You can truly use this any way you want, improve it and tweak it the way you want it to be, sell your games and not fear legal consequences.

 ------------------------------------------------------------------------------------------

 # How Is It Different?

-F4GDX2 scaling doesn't work in the same way that xBR, HQx or xBRZ does, but it is fairly similar.
+F4GDX2 scaling doesn't work in the same way that xBR, HQx, Eagle or xBRZ, etc... do, but it is fairly similar in some ways.
 It's not designed to be used as a shader, and it's much more simple minded.
-It does a series of passes (13 as of writing this) that detect first boxes then checker patterns, then try to fill in curves and lines.
+It does a series of passes (13 as of writing this) that detect first boxes then checker patterns, then try to fill in curves and lines after.
+It converts a Unity Texture2D into a List<HSLColor>() and takes snapshots across the texture, detecting shapes, changing the List, then outputting it back into a Texture2D and saving it.

-I've commented the code, it's not a whole lot but it was a pain in the ass to get up and working, but everything is there to make modifications and improve on it now.
+I've commented the code, it's not a whole lot but it was a pain in the ass to get up and working.
+Everything is there to make modifications and improve on it now, though.

 If you'd like to contibute to the source code of the project, I do ask that you keep it free for the game development community, but I'm not going to control you with a GPL license